Darkness4/withny-dl/README.md

   eligibleForCleaningAge: '48h'
   ## Delete corrupted .ts recordings. (default: true)
   deleteCorrupted: true
+  ## Set the passcode to access the channels (optional, default: "").
+  ## We recommend to set it per-channel though.
+See channels.<id>.passCode.
+  passCode: ""
   ## Generate an audio-only copy of the stream. (default: false)
   extractAudio: true
   ## Map of key/value strings.